0Xiaohei0/LocalAIVtuber2/readme.md

-# Local AI Vtuber 2 (Fully local AI vtuber that can see your screen and talk in real time.)
+# Local AI Vtuber 2 (Fully local AI vtuber that can see your screen and talk in real time)

 Full demo and setup guide: